MWDelaney/ZeroPoint/README.ZeroPoint.md

 ## Step 2: Look and Feel
-Click here to expand/collapse Step 2: Look and Feel</summary>
+Click here to expand/collapse Step 2: Look and Feel

 ### Navigation
 Your site's navigation is how your users will get around!
 Edit the site's navigation menu in [JSON format](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON)!